 Abbey outlined several ways to alleviate crowding and further development such as an end to road building in parks, putting more rangers into the field, and banning cars from parks.
 “No more cars in national parks.
 Let the people walk,” he writes.
 “The automotive combine has almost succeeded in strangling our cities; we need not let it also destroy our national parks.”

 If Abbey was angry then, he might feel a rage today.
-More than 297 million people visited national parks in 2021during a pandemic.
+More than 297 million people visited national parks in 2021 during a pandemic.
 More than 327 million people visited national park areas in 2019.
 Record high visitation stresses the already expansive and often underfunded infrastructure of parks.
 Parking lots are consistently full; excess cars line the road or their drivers shove their vehicles onto narrow shoulders.
 Some areas, such as Acadia’s Cadillac Mountain that you need a permit to get in the park parking lot.
 Herds of us overwhelm trails and overlooks too.
 Climbing Yosemite’s Half Dome requires a permit awarded through lottery as does Zion’s Angels Landing.
 You now need a “timed entry permit” to enter Rocky Mountain National Park and drive Glacier National Park’s iconic Going-to-the-Sun Road.
 Remote hiking areas, where Abbey’s preferred visitors go, are often filled too.
 When I worked as a backcountry ranger at North Cascades in summer 2017, most every backcountry campsite filled during summer weekends.
 The overflow spilled into the surrounding national forests, public lands with significantly fewer rangers than national parks.

 Clearly, the industry of tourism has grown substantially during the last several decades.
-Although the pros and cons of this reality is not something I wish to tackle in this essay, our national parks are at a tipping point beyond which I worry the experience of visiting them as well as its wildlife, plants, and scenery will suffer.
+Although the implications of this reality is not something I wish to tackle in this essay, our national parks are at a tipping point beyond which I worry the experience of visiting them as well as its wildlife, plants, and scenery will suffer.
 While I support rethinking how we use cars in national parks and we certainly should not be building new roads, denigrating those who experience parks by car is not the answer.
 I now see Abbey’s objections to visiting parks by car as ableist.

 As an aside, I should note how far my thinking has evolved on this issue.
-Staring my career twenty years ago, I agreed with Abbey’s no-cars-in-parks stance.
+Starting my career twenty years ago, I agreed with Abbey’s no-cars-in-parks stance.
 Cars are a menace, I thought.
 (And to be honest, that remains true in many ways.
 Automobiles kill tens of thousands of people and hundreds of millions of vertebrate animals in the U.S. each year.
 Transportation also accounts for about 30% of the United States’ greenhouse gas emissions.
 Driving less would do our world a lot of good.)

 Fresh out of college and equipped with good health, I privately sneered at those who drove through parks without riding a bicycle or spending time on the trail.
 Like Abbey, I wondered, are you really having valid national park experience if you don’t risk hypothermia or sunburn?
 Yet, most of the time I drove into parks, parked my car and then rode my bike or hiked.
 I was, hypocritically, dependent on the car and, more importantly, I didn’t consider that the experience of those visiting parks primarily by car as equally valid an experience as my own.
 Of equal or perhaps even more concern was my rejection of the needs of people who couldn’t visit.
 “Oh, you can’t come,” I thought, “That sucks but what am I supposed to do about it?”
 Nature deficit disorder is real, but let’s not pretend that experiencing a national park by car is a cause.
 There are other much more systemic issues at heart.